Belly Fetish

 Cultural cycles

-Midriff visibility has shifted with fashion: the bikini's introduction in 1946, the navel-piercing trend of the 1990s, and low-rise styles of the early 1990s onward each made the belly a more openly displayed and admired body region in Western culture.
+Midriff visibility has shifted with fashion, and the belly fetish Wikipedia article traces several inflection points: the bikini's introduction in 1946, the navel-piercing trend and low-rise styles of the 1990s, each of which made the belly a more openly displayed and admired body region in Western culture.
+Midriff-baring costume in television (from Cher in the 1970s to countless music and dance performances) reinforced the region's visibility.

 In practice

 The interest is commonly expressed through visual appreciation of the midriff, attention to the navel, and enjoyment of light touch or contact with the area, which is a sensitive erogenous zone.
+Reported activities stay mild and mutual: gentle pressing, rubbing, or stroking of the belly, and appreciation of exposed-midriff clothing.
 Because the midriff is partially exposed in everyday clothing, swimwear, and fashion, it is a frequently noticed region, giving the interest many ordinary points of contact between adults.

 Psychology

 The interest fits the general pattern of partialisms, in which a particular body area becomes erotically salient through individual preference and associative learning rather than any single cause.
 The abdomen's links to body image, fashion, and signals of fitness or softness may shape the specific form a person's preference takes: toward a firm, a soft, or a navel-centred ideal.
+Descriptive sources note that skin-to-skin belly contact is associated with the release of oxytocin, the bonding hormone, which may reinforce the region's affective and erotic charge.
 As with most partialisms, the dedicated evidence base is thin, so these mechanisms remain general and partly inferential.

 Prevalence & culture

 As a clearly named focus the interest is uncommon and lightly studied.
 It sits within the broad, minor category of non-foot body-part partialisms mapped by Scorolli et al. (2007), whose survey of online fetish communities found feet dominating body-part fetishes (~47%) with every other single body part, the belly among them, making up a small minority.
 Midriff aesthetics nonetheless enjoy broad cultural visibility through fashion, dance, and media, while dedicated online communities exist but stay relatively small.
-Related appearance-led partialisms are catalogued nearby; see lip attraction and neck attraction.
+Related appearance-led partialisms are catalogued nearby; see the closely related navel fetish as well as lip attraction and neck attraction.

 Safety, consent & law